EdIzaguirre/plant-object-detection/README.md

 to learn how to create an end-to-end computer vision application using Metaflow as the primary orchestration tool.
 Inspiration was taken from the notable
 [You Don't Need a Bigger Boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat) repo, which shows a more complicated flow based on training a recommendation model.

+Check out [this article]([url](https://medium.com/towards-data-science/object-detection-using-retinanet-and-kerascv-b07940327b6c)) I wrote in _Towards Data Science_.
+Explaining some of the basics behind the code in this repo.

 ## Data Source
 The data for this project is from the [PlantDoc dataset](https://public.roboflow.com/object-detection/plantdoc?ref=blog.roboflow.com), published on the Roboflow website.
 It contains 2,569 images across 13 plant species and 30 classes (diseased and healthy) for image classification and object detection.
 It is under a CC BY 4.0 license, which allows